mstasak/HBD8080A/README.md

 - Code cleanup and refactoring
 - Tiny Basic (maybe Dr. Wang Palo Alto, maybe some other(s))
 - Full basic (if any major/good commercial BASIC interpreters have been made freeware)
 - C compiler?
 Pascal?
 Some other tiny language?
 Roll my own?
+A micro-Python or micro-PHP would be cool.
 - program library, copyright-checked
 - smart terminal (i.e. ADM-3A, VT-52, or VT-100)
 - speed throttling via calculated run timeslice - sleep-timeslice cycle (i.e. to slow to stock 2MHz speed)